This page was last updated on March 9th, 2022

 Did this post help you?

-We hope this post helped you making smarter travel decisions about when you should (or shouldn't) come to Amsterdam and the rest of Holland.
-And when you do come, we hope our alternative hotel tips help to make your trip a bit more affordable during these busy times.
+I hope this post helped you making smarter travel decisions about when you should (or shouldn't) come to Amsterdam and the rest of Holland.
+And when you do come, I hope our alternative hotel tips help to make your trip a bit more affordable during these busy times.

 Join the conversation below if this information has helped you in any way.
-Also, let us know when you're (planning on) coming to Holland and why!
-We'd love to know.
+Also, let me know when you're (planning on) coming to Holland and why!
+I'd love to know.

 Become a Hidden Holland insider